p-enel/yaga-example/README.md

 item_values = {'A': .2, 'B': .1, 'C': 0, 'D': -.1, 'E': -.2}
 ```

-So the sequences `['B', 'E', 'C', 'D']` as a target output of `[.1, -.1, -.1, -.2']`.
+So the sequence `['B', 'E', 'C', 'D']` as a target output of `[.1, -.1, -.1, -.2']`.

-To perform this task accurately a recurrent network must integrate all the
+To perform this task accurately a recurrent network must integrate and remember
-previous inputs into a cumulative sum.
+all the previous inputs into a cumulative sum.

 ## Model